mill1/WikipediaBiographyCreator/README.md

 Wikipedia Biography Creator
 ===========================

-**Wikipedia Biography Creator** is a .NET console application that cross-references obituary archives from **The New York Times** and **The Guardian**, applies fuzzy matching to identify overlapping mentions of deceased individuals, and checks whether those individuals already have a biography article on **Wikipedia**.
+**Wikipedia Biography Creator** is a .NET console application that looks for candidates for which to create a biography article on Wikipedia using obituaries as sources.
+To achieve that it cross-references obituary archives from **The New York Times** and **The Guardian**, applies fuzzy matching to identify overlapping mentions of deceased individuals, and checks whether those individuals already have a biography article on **Wikipedia**.<br>
 Results are displayed per month in a clean console UI.
+Candidates need to checked for existence manually on Wikipedia before creating the actual page.

 ## ✨ Features
 - Fetch obituaries from: